ISO 27001 and ISO 27002 2022 updates

 Data sovereignty is the concept that digital data is subject to the laws of the country in which it is processed.

-Whether your organisation uses or provides a Cloud service to process EU residents’ personal data, you must comply with the EU GDPR.
+If your organisation uses or provides a Cloud service to process EU or UK residents' personal data, you must comply with the relevant data protection legislation (i.e. the EU GDPR and/or the UK GDPR).

 The Regulation calls for organisations to implement appropriate technical and organisational measures to secure the personal data they process, or that is processed on their behalf.